yoann-dufresne/ContigSearch/README.md

 containing only x or less reads.
 `-E x` Set to x the edge filter parameter.
 The edge filter parameter is used to delete edges representing only x or less edges from the original graph.
+`-oc` Set true for the optimization contig flag.
+If the oc flag is true, the algorithm will try to move nodes from hubs to contigs.
+If there is one neighbor contig for this node, it moves, otherwise nothing append.